 Learn more at Report Affordable Textbooks: Transparency for Roadrunners."

 Adopt a Free Textbook Grants (For grant awarded courses only)

 "This course is part of UTSA Libraries' Adopt a Free Textbook program, a collaboration between your professor and the library to encourage faculty adoption of free textbooks into UTSA courses.
 Open educational resources (OER) are textbooks and learning materials that are available at no cost to students, accessible from mobile devices, and available from class day one.
 Research has shown that OER can improve student engagement and course outcomes."

 Use the Textbooks/Reserves tab in Library Quick Search to search by Course, Instructor or Title.

-Are you an instructor that needs to request textbooks for classes?
-Use the Library Reading List Tool in Blackboard or the Course Reserves form:
+Are you an instructor that needs readings for your courses?
+Use the Library Reading List Tool in Blackboard.